dmfrancisco/slideshow.html/readme.md

 The demo slideshow in the "slideshow" folder contains instructions to get you started.
 Everything inside the "slideshow" folder is specific to a presentation.
-However, what's inside the "lib" folder and the "watch" script shouldn't need to be modified.
+However, what's inside the "lib" folder and the "watch" script shouldn't be modified.

 ## Help